smussenden/fall19-data-journalism/README.md

 * Optional, if you feel like you need additional help: [DataCamp](https://www.datacamp.com/home)

 *Readings for Homework*
-*
+* TBD

 *Forum Posts | Complete by Sunday at 11:59 p.m.*
-*
+* TBD

 *Major Assignment Milestones | Complete by Sunday at 11:59 p.m.*
-* * Update on targeted data analysis, draft markdown file, supporting research and reporting.
+* Update on targeted data analysis, draft markdown file, supporting research and reporting.

 #### Week 14 - Nov 26

 *Tuesday Class*
-* Discussion:
+* Discussion: none.
-* In-class lab: finding stories in opioid data, with basic spreadsheet techniques
+* In-class lab: open work period for final project.

 *Online tutorial lab | Complete by Sunday at 11:59 p.m.*
 * None, work on final project.

 *Readings for Homework*
-*
+* None

 *Forum Posts | Complete by Sunday at 11:59 p.m.*
-*
+* None

 *Major Assignment Milestones | Complete by Sunday at 11:59 p.m.*
-*

-* Week 14 - Story pitch memo due and "pitch your editor" short presentation.
+* Analysis project story pitch memo due and slide deck for presentation.

 #### Week 15 - Dec 3

 *Tuesday Class*
-* Discussion:
-* In-class lab: finding stories in opioid data, with basic spreadsheet techniques
+* "Pitch your editor" presentations from data analysis project.

 *Online tutorial lab | Complete by Sunday at 11:59 p.m.*
 * None

 *Readings for Homework*
-*
+* None

 *Forum Posts | Complete by Sunday at 11:59 p.m.*
-*
+* None

 *Major Assignment Milestones | Complete by Sunday at 11:59 p.m.*
-*
+* None